jonshaw199/af1/README.md

 ### Overview

 The AF1 core consists of a handful of pre-built "state entities" and one "state manager".
-A state entity defines the behavior for a state, and new state entities can be created by extending the `Base`, `WSEnt`, or `ESPNowEnt` classes, depending on the desired message handling mechanism (if any):
+A state entity defines the behavior for a state, and new state entities can be created by extending the `Base` class.

-- `Base`: HTTP client or no wifi connectivity
-  - `WSEnt`: Websocket client
-  - `ESPNowEnt`: ESP-Now master/slave

 When creating new state entities, setup, loop, and message handling behavior from the virtual classes can be overridden as necessary.
-As an example, this `Demo` class extends the framework's `WSEnt` class in order to receive websocket messages from a server for controlling an LED.
-Note that `setup()` and `overrideInboxHandler()` are inherited from `WSEnt`, but their behavior is overridden here in order to handle LED-related tasks:
+As an example, this `Demo` class extends the `Base` class in order to receive websocket messages from a server for controlling an LED.
+Note that `setup()` and `overrideInboxHandler()` are inherited from `Base`, but their behavior is overridden here in order to handle LED-related tasks:

 **demo.cpp:**